 If the answer is “Yes”, please specify and provide, in particular, any available information on safeguards to ensure the proper use of information and the unimpeded movement of legitimate capital.

+[agreed]

 B. Corruption (article 9)

 The review of Article 8 and 9 of the Convention is only for those States parties to the Organized Crime Convention that are not party to the United Nations Convention against Corruption.

+[agreed]

 Has your country adopted measures to promote integrity and to prevent, detect and punish the corruption of public officials (art.
 9, para.
 1)?